 If you wish to obtain a replacement NCT report, simply write to the Test Certificate Administrator at the address below with details of your car registration, make and model of the vehicle and your own details together with a bank draft or postal order for €15.50 payable to Applus Car Testing Service Ltd.

-When you get your notification letter, you must contact NCTS to confirm, rearrange or cancel your booking.
+When you get your notification SMS, email or letter, you must contact NCTS to confirm, rearrange or cancel your booking.
 After you contact NCTS confirming or re-arranging your provisional appointment, you will receive a 'Confirmation of Appointment' letter.
 Confirm, cancel or rearrange your booking online here.

 If the NCTS have not heard from you 14 days before the provisional appointment date, your test will be cancelled automatically and made available to other customers.